 So on average the MBLEx:

-This breakdown allows you to see where the MBLEx focuses their content, creating a focus for your studies.
-The highest concentration is in the A&P/Kinesio/Body and Professional sections, followed closely by the Assessment and Application (as it should be).
-The Pathology and history questions are good to know because they help with the knowledge of your client's conditions so that you are able to make connections on how massage history effects the professional community as a whole today.
+The breakdown above allows you to see where the MBLEx focuses their content, creating a focus for your studies.
+The highest concentration is in the Professional Ethics and Guidelines sections, followed closely by A&P/Kinesio/Body as well as the Assessment and Application (as it should be).
+The Pathology questions are good to know because they help with the knowledge of your client's conditions so that you are able to make connections on how massage effects the professional community as a whole today.
 When you are studying with us, it is important to note the content weight in order to better prepare yourself for the exam.

 To use our site effectively it is best to review the content of your graded exams.
 When you have finished your practice test and have received your score, don’t stop there.
 Check each incorrectly answered question and find out why you missed it.
 Was it because you didn't read the question correctly or missed one qualifying word?
 If you answered the question correctly, it is important to read the rationale, there may be further insights that can help you in the long run with a deeper understanding about the subject, or an easier way to remember the content.